rharper2/Juqst/README.md

 * Implement the ability to decompose an arbitrary clifford unitary into a quantum circuit consistiting of hadamard, phase and two-qubit cnot gates.(Aaronson/Gottesman arXiv:quant-ph/0406196)
 * Draw the quantum circuit resulting from the decomposition of the clifford/unitary
 * Implement basic steps to rationalise the decomposed circuit
-* Simple brute force method to determine smallest circuit possible (probably only for 3qubits or less, or people with a serious amount of spare time)
+* Simple brute force method to determine smallest circuit possible (runs in approximately (n*n)^(n*n) time - probably only for 3 qubits or less, or people with a serious amount of spare time)

 ###Working on: